kavinyao/hackab.it/_posts/2013-05-06-page-closing-confirm.md

+---
+layout: post
-# Page Closing Confirmation with jQuery Custom Event
+title: "Page Closing Confirmation with jQuery Custom Event"

-- pubdate: 2013-05-06
+date: 2013-05-06
-- tags: jQuery, event, beforeunload
+tags: jQuery, event, beforeunload
-- description: This article describes a simple solution to cross module page closing confirmation handling using jQuery custom event.
+description: "This article describes a simple solution to cross module page closing confirmation handling using jQuery custom event."
 ---

 I came across a problem when building a UCG website: how to issue a warning when the user is leaving the current page but has unsaved content?